remarkablemark/remarkablemark.github.io/_posts/2020/2020-10-31-bash-check-mac.md

 layout: post
 title: Check OS is Mac in Bash
 date: 2020-10-31 21:44:56
+updated: 2020-12-31 16:28:47
-excerpt: How to check that your operating system is macOS in Bash or Shell.
+excerpt: How to check that your OS (operating system) is macOS in Bash or Shell.
 categories: bash shell mac
 ---